scverse/squidpy_notebooks/docs/source/auto_examples/graph/compute_centrality_scores.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 29-32

-This dataset contains cell type annotations in :attr:`anndata.AnnData.obs`, which are used for calculation of centrality scores.
+This dataset contains cell type annotations in {attr}`anndata.AnnData.obs`, which are used for calculation of centrality scores.
 First, we need to compute a connectivity matrix from spatial coordinates.
-We can use :func:`squidpy.gr.spatial_neighbors` for this purpose.
+We can use {func}`squidpy.gr.spatial_neighbors` for this purpose.

 ..
 GENERATED FROM PYTHON SOURCE LINES 32-34